-One of the most common symptoms of spinal stenosis is pain in the neck or lower back.
-If you have been diagnosed with spinal stenosis or you suspect you have spinal stenosis, you are probably intimately familiar with this type of pain.
+Spinal stenosis pain can originate in the neck or lower back.
+If you have been diagnosed with spinal stenosis (spinal narrowing) or you suspect that you have the condition, you are probably intimately familiar with this type of pain.

-Spinal stenosis pain can manifest itself in a number of ways, depending on the location of the stenosis (or “narrowing”) in the spinal canal and the severity of the condition.
+Spinal stenosis pain can manifest itself in a number of ways, depending on the location of the stenosis (or “narrowing”) in the spinal canal and the severity of any compression on the spinal cord or its nerve roots.
 Since every individual is different, pain tolerances and sensations also are different.

-However, medical experts have a relatively good grasp on the characteristics of pain associated with spinal stenosis:
+However, medical experts have a relatively good grasp on the characteristics of pain associated with spinal stenosis, which are summarized here:

-- Pain can be a dull ache or a sharp, stabbing sensation in one location of the back or neck, or it can be a tingling or burning sensation that radiates from one spot along the spinal column to other areas of the body, such as the shoulders, hips, buttocks, arms, or legs.
+- Pain can be a dull ache or a sharp, stabbing sensation in one location of the neck or back, or it can be a tingling or burning sensation that radiates from one spot along the spinal column to other areas of the body, such as the shoulders, hips, buttocks, arms or legs.

 - Spinal stenosis pain can be chronic (primarily in moderate to severe cases), and can severely limit work and leisure-related activities.

 - Pain can be aggravated by motion, such as bending, twisting, standing, walking or swinging a golf club, or by a repetitious physical activity, such as heavy lifting.